Playwright & Web Automation Hub

 import { fileURLToPath } from 'url';

-const __dirname = path.dirname(fileURLToPath(import.meta.url));
+const dir = path.dirname(fileURLToPath(import.meta.url));

-test('reliable single file upload with explicit network sync', async ({ page }) => {
+test('single upload confirmed by server and UI', async ({ page }) => {

-await page.goto('/upload-endpoint');
+await page.goto('/upload');

-const responsePromise = page.waitForResponse(
+const uploaded = page.waitForResponse(

-res => res.url().includes('/upload') && res.status() === 200
+(res) => res.url().includes('/upload') && res.status() === 200,

 );